 The Stock Island site currently consists of four combustion turbines and three diesel generating units, one of which is a high-speed diesel that had been previously retired but refurbished and brought back into service in July of 2012.
-The site receives water from the Florida Keys Aqueduct Authority via a pipeline from the mainland, and also uses on-site groundwater.
-The site receives delivery of fuel oil to its unloading system through waterborne delivery, and also has the capability of receiving fuel oil deliveries via truck.
+The site receives water from the Florida Keys Aqueduct Authority via a pipeline from the mainland and uses on-site groundwater.
+The site receives delivery of fuel oil to its unloading system through deliveries primarily via truck and also has the capability of receiving fuel oil via waterborne delivery.